azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 }
 ```

-In the current sample, the file looks like that:
+In the current sample, the file looks like this:

 ```js
 var uisettings = {